-In terms of how this plan fares against those from competing solutions, whilst it’s not as fully-specced as the higher-tier plans from the likes of BigCommerce and Shopify, it comes in considerably cheaper than both, whilst offering a good range of selling features.
+In terms of how this plan stack up against those from competing solutions, whilst it’s not as fully-specced as the higher-tier plans from the likes of BigCommerce and Shopify, it comes in considerably cheaper than both, whilst offering a good range of selling features.

-(That said, these plans do offer other features which are not available in Squarespace at all, notably in the area of multi-currency or multi-lingual selling — see our ‘Alternatives’ section below for more details on this).
+(That said, these plans do offer other features which are not available in Squarespace at all, notably in the area of multi-currency or multi-lingual selling — see our ‘Alternatives’ section below for more details).

 Is the ‘Advanced Commerce’ plan right for me?

-For me, there’s no doubt about it — if you’re serious about e-commerce (or even semi-serious!), the ‘Advanced Commerce’ plan is the only Squarespace plan to go for.
+For me, there’s no doubt about it — if you’re serious about ecommerce (or even semi-serious!), the ‘Advanced Commerce’ plan is really the only Squarespace plan to go for.

 Although the ‘Basic Commerce’ plan provides a decent enough range of commerce features, its lack of abandoned cart recovery tools, advanced discount codes and real time shipping quotes would definitely nudge me towards the ‘Advanced Commerce’ plan.

-‘Squarespace Select‘ costs $4,900 a year and basically provides you with more hand-holding — you’ll get a dedicated account manager, SEO consultations and design advice.
-In essence, you’re paying for premium support on this plan.
+This plan basically provides you with more hand-holding — you’ll get a dedicated account manager, SEO consultations and design advice.

-Whether Squarespace truly amounts to a solution for enterprises is moot — in my experience the main thing that enterprises need is bespoke functionality and advanced SEO optimizations; two things which I’m not sure Squarespace is yet equipped to provide.
+Whether Squarespace truly amounts to a solution for enterprises is debatable — in my experience the main thing that enterprises need is very bespoke functionality and advanced SEO optimizations; two things which I’m not sure Squarespace is yet equipped to provide.